Citizen Request Management

 1. Partner with Property Management and Real Estate Companies

-1. Target Residents with Social Media Advertising
+2. Target Residents with Social Media Advertising

-1. Make an Announcement During a Community Group Meeting
+3. Make an Announcement During a Community Group Meeting

-1. Optimize your Public Works Department Webpage
+4. Optimize your Public Works Department Website

-1. Set Up a Phone Tree System
+6. Set Up a Phone Tree System

-1. Direct Mail (Yes, really)
+7. Direct Mail (Yes, Really)

 Tip: Utilize a QR code that links directly to the app store for easy download.

-1. Guerilla Marketing
+8. Guerilla Marketing

-Sometimes the best way to get peoples’ attention is to cause a scene.
-Work with your Public Works team to safely create an obvious community issue—something that residents would be quick to report.
 For example, perhaps you could place a tree stump in the middle of a paved park pathway (as long as it does not impede the ability of individuals or persons with a disability from passing by it).
 At the scene, post a sign that directs passersby to download and report the problem using your community’s 311 app.
 Make it clear that it is a clever marketing tactic.
 Track how many reports come in to get a better understanding of how users are engaging with the app.
 Then create a public relations campaign about your guerilla effort to further amplify its impact.

 Conclusion